Anisotropic warm inflation: A review of warm inflation

 where $a(t)$ is the scale factor.
 The dissipation of the inflaton field due to the coupling to the matter field leads to particle production.
 This induces a thermal bath sourcing effective friction during inflation.~\cite{Hosoya:1983ke}.
 The effect of the dissipation comes in the Klein-Gordon equation in the form of effective friction such as

 where $H\equiv\dot{a}/a$ is the Hubble parameter and a dot denotes derivative with respect to time $t$.
-The dissipation of the inflaton field is characterized by $\Upsilon=3HQ$ where $Q$ is dimensionless parameter.
+The dissipation of the inflaton field is characterized by $\Upsilon=3HQ$ where $Q$ is dimensionless parameter and we call it dissipation ratio in the following.
 In general, the dissipation depends on the inflaton field, temperature, and the mass of the inflaton fields.
 The resulting thermal radiation bath is represented by radiation energy density $\rho_{\rm R}$.
 Then the Friedman equation becomes

 The conservation of energy-momentum as a consequence of the contracted Bianchi identity yields

 We see that radiation energy density is continuously sourced from the dissipation of the inflaton field.

 Let us consider slow-roll inflation.
 In the slow-roll approximation, we impose the conditions $|\ddot{\phi}|\ll H\,|\dot{\phi}|$ and $\dot{\phi}^2\ll V(\phi)$ in Eqs.~(\ref{eom1}) and (\ref{eom2}).
 In the presence of the dissipation of inflaton field, we assume the conditions $\rho_{\rm R} \ll V(\phi)$ and $\dot{\rho}_{\rm R} \ll H\rho_{\rm R}$ in Eqs.~(\ref{eom2}) and (\ref{eom3}) hold.
 Then, Eqs. (\ref{eom1}), (\ref{eom2}), and (\ref{eom3}) are simplified to